 Keeping a personal journal of your injuries can also help your case.
 Some insurers might claim that your injuries are the result of a separate incident or a pre-existing condition.
 Having a detailed record of your injuries can lend validity to your claim and show insurers that the accident significantly impacted your health.

 If you experience PTSD, anxiety, or another mental health issue in the days following your collision, you’ll want to document it.
 A personal record of your mental health can be used to secure damages for your mental anguish and loss of enjoyment of life.
 In addition to keeping a journal, seeking help from a psychologist can also help you get the damages you deserve.

 Hire an Attorney

-Hiring a Fort Lauderdale car crash lawyer as soon as you can is critical to the success of your case.
+Hiring a Florida car crash lawyer as soon as you can is critical to the success of your case.
 Hiring a lawyer now will allow them to gather and analyze evidence while it’s still fresh.
 It will also allow your attorney to interview witnesses before their memories of the collision have had a chance to fade.